 listall.refcard A quick reference card for LISTSERV commands

 All of L-Soft's formal documentation for LISTSERV is available at http://www.lsoft.com/manuals .

 There are several mailing lists dedicated to the support of LISTSERV.

 for third-party developers using features documented in the Developer's Guide to LISTSERV

 To subscribe to any of these lists, send mail to LISTSERV@PEACH.EASE.LSOFT.COM with the following command in the body of the message:

 SUBSCRIBE listname Your Name

-LSMTP is a trademark of L-Soft international, Inc.
+LSMTP is a registered trademark of L-Soft international, Inc.